xuy50/ecgr5106-hw4/README.md

 --------------------------------------------------
 ```

-We observe that the model’s predictions match the target translations exactly for these examples.
+The predictions match the target translations exactly.

 ---

-## Problem 2: GRU-based Encoder-Decoder with Attention (English \(\to\) French)
+## Problem 2: GRU-based Encoder-Decoder with Attention (English → French) - Word-Based

 ### 2.1 Implementation
 - **Notebook**: `p2_GRU_attention_etf.ipynb`
-- **Model**: We extend the above GRU-based decoder to incorporate an **Attention** mechanism:
+- **Model**: An extension of the above GRU-based model with an **Attention** mechanism:
-  - The encoder now stores outputs for each time step.
+  - The **Encoder** stores outputs at each time step.
-  - The decoder computes attention weights over these outputs at each decoding step, forming a context vector.
+  - The **Decoder** computes attention weights over these outputs at every decoding step, forming a context vector.
-  - The context vector is concatenated with the decoder’s current embedding before passing it into the GRU.
+  - The context vector is concatenated with the current embedding before being input to the GRU.

 ### 2.2 Training Setup
 - **Hidden Size**: 256
-- **Optimizer**: SGD (lr=0.01)
+- **Optimizer**: SGD (lr = 0.01)
 - **Loss**: NLLLoss
 - **Epochs**: 100